How to Find Part-Time Jobs for Students

 Telecommuting has risen in popularity over the past few years.
 If you like administrative or call-center work, there may be a job waiting for you.
 Check out the company’s standing with the Better Business Bureau to make sure it’s legit before moving forward with the application process.

 The career center is a free on-campus resource made available to you, so why not use it?
-They’re chock-full of dedicated career counselors waiting to lend you a helping hand.
-They may also be able to connect you with hiring managers at companies that are looking for new talent, but haven’t necessarily posted job openings online.
+It’s chock-full of dedicated career counselors waiting to lend you a helping hand.
+The staff may also be able to connect you with hiring managers at companies that are looking for new talent, but haven’t necessarily posted job openings online.

 Don’t let all your creative talents go to waste.
-Whip out your laptop and head on over to Fiverr, Elance, or Upwork to set up a profile, showcase your talents, and apply for freelance opportunities.
+Whip out your laptop and head on over to Fiverr, Elance, or Upwork to set up a profile, showcase your skills, and apply for freelance gigs.
 Or you can create your own website and market yourself that way.

 Companies like Walmart and Target frequently have entry-level positions available.
 You’ll need transportation to and from work, but the jobs are fairly straightforward and pay a decent hourly wage.

 Shopping malls are full of retail shops and restaurants, so why not take a stroll and visit the various stores to ask about employment opportunities?
 You could also save a ton of time by accessing the mall’s online directory and giving the shops a ring to find out about job openings.